matomo-org/tracker-proxy/README.md

     - `$MATOMO_URL` should contain the URL to your Matomo server
     - `$PROXY_URL` should contain the URL to the tracker-proxy server
     - `$TOKEN_AUTH` should contain the `token_auth`

-#### With git

-- clone the repository: `git clone https://github.com/matomo-org/tracker-proxy.git matomo` into your website root directory (for example at `http://{site_to_be_tracked}/matomo/matomo.php`)
-- copy the configuration template: `cp config.php.example config.php`
-- change the configuration in the newly created `config.php`:
-    - `$MATOMO_URL` should contain the URL to your Matomo server
-    - `$PROXY_URL` should contain the URL to the tracker-proxy server
-    - `$TOKEN_AUTH` should contain the `token_auth`

-By using git you will later be able to update by simply running `git pull`.

-Be aware that with this method, `matomo.php` and other files are in a `matomo/` subdirectory.
-Keep that in mind when applying the instructions for the next step.

 ### 3. Use the proxy in the Javascript tracker